 Q. Does IKEA provide on-site security?Yes.
 Since IKEA owns the land and will own the building, our facility management team and safety & security team will be among the 350 coworkers at this proposed Dublin location.
 By having these functions managed locally, the store team will be able to respond to community needs and control systems in a timely fashion.
 Additionally, the safety & security team works to ensure the store maintains a safe and family-friendly shopping environment within the building as well as throughout the property.
 And, as normal routines, the store will be tied-into alert systems with the Alameda County Sheriff and Fire Departments.

 Q. So, did IKEA buy the land again?
 Yes.
-Earlier this year, IKEA re-purchased the parcel from a private local developer to pursue the current iteration of the IKEA retail project.
+In March 2016, IKEA re-purchased the parcel from a private local developer to pursue the current iteration of the IKEA retail project.

 Q. What type of input have you been receiving?
 Community members, city leaders and staff, and potential retail partners have provided feedback regarding: the building size; parking configuration; store design; square footage of adjacent retail space; pedestrian-friendly features of retail development; and specific suggestions regarding the potential retailers and restaurants folks would like to see in Dublin, adjacent to IKEA.
 To see photos from events where we solicited feedback from the community, click here.

 Q. What is IKEA doing with the input?
 After months of studying the hundreds of comments and suggestions, our design team made several key changes to the proposed project.
 That feedback led to our revised site plan, which we released in March 2017.
-We will continue to collect feedback from residents, lawmakers, business owners and other stakeholders on the updated plan to ensure the proposed IKEA store reflects what Dubliners want and need most.
+We continued to collect feedback from residents, lawmakers, business owners and other stakeholders on the plan and submitted a project proposal in November 2017.
+We will continue to solicit feedback and ensure the proposed IKEA store reflects what Dubliners want and need most.

-Q. I was not able to attend your open houses last June.
+Q. I was not able to attend the first round of open houses.
 What did I miss?
 Is there something you can share from the open houses?
 We are sorry you were unable to attend.
 We appreciated meeting and speaking to those who did.
-Click here to see photos from our open houses and other community events.
+Click here to see photos from our open houses and other community events, and stay tuned for announcements regarding future open houses soon.

 Q. Are those the only community open houses you will be having?
 I would like to hear about project and I have some questions to ask?The open houses in June 2016 were one phase of our outreach.
-We anticipate having additional open houses in the future to share project updates.
+We will be hosting additional open houses to share project updates.
 We will update this site with those details once they are finalized.
 But, if you have questions you want to ask now, click here to ask.
 (And please provide your contact info to ensure you are notified directly about the next wave of open houses.)

 IKEA is a global company with more than 390 IKEA stores in 48 countries.
 Since its 1943 founding in Sweden, IKEA has offered a wide range of home furnishings and accessories of good design and function, at low prices so the majority of the people can afford them.